podnov/wire-cucumber/README.md

 	# provided by wire-cucumber
-	And I want to verify invocations of the wire mock named "get-hello-world" And that wire mock should have been invoked 1 time And my request is verified
+	And I want to verify invocations of the wire mock named "get-hello-world" And that wire mock should have been invoked 1 time And the invocations of that wire mock are verified
 ```

 ### Bootstrap wire-cucumber in your steps file